achenalia/achenalia/README.md

 - 🔭 I’m currently working on richRecovery, a realtime at-home patient care charting solution designed to allow family members to keep notes on their loved one's recovery progress following a major medical procedure.
      [React, Express, Socket.IO, PostgreSQL]
-- 🌱 I’m currently learning Full Stack Web development and Machine Learning, and am open to collaboration!
+- 🌱 I’m currently learning Full Stack Web development and Machine Learning.
 - 💬 Ask me about anything.
 I will try to help you as much as I can.
+- 📬 Feel free to <href src="mailto:esme.taylor.richardson@gmail.com">email</href> me for collaboration!